Respect/Test/README.md

 ### setProperty($name, $value)

-So you wath to change a property this is what testing is all about.
+So you want to change a property, do you?
+Why this is what testing is all about.

 ```php